tiltedlistener/DragonWarriorTerrainGenerator/README.md

 It'd be cool to see some towns and caves in here.

 Add some GUI contols to refresh the display and export a doc to use in some other top down game.

+Should add water that has the coastal tiles when adjacent to land.